 Room change requests

 Room changes due to a medical need may require further documentation from a medical professional.
-If you require a room change based on a medical need, please contact your Residence Life Co-ordinator (RLC) by email.
+Please contact your Residence Life Co-ordinator (RLC) by email.
 You can find out more about our accessible housing process here.

 Academic stream changes affect your residence room booking, contract, and fees.